Triggering actions at runtime

 The names of the actions on the right-click menu are completely custom, matching the titles of the actions when your designer created them in the Action Settings panel.

-Note: The structure of your context menu depends on your New Context Menu setting in User Defaults.
-For more information, see New Context Menu.
+Note: The structure of your context menu depends on your settings in User Defaults.
+For more information, see Context Menu Configuration.

 Example Action